Vitamin B6 (Pyridoxine)

 It is rare to have a significant deficiency of B6, although studies indicate many people may be mildly deficient, especially children and the elderly.
 Certain medications can also cause low levels of B6 in the body.
-Symptoms of serious deficiency include muscle weakness, nervousness, irritability, depression, difficulty concentrating, and short-term memory loss.
+Symptoms of serious deficiency include:

-It isn’t clear how vitamin B6 might affect heart disease.
-People who don't get enough B6 in their diet have a higher risk of heart disease.
+It is not clear how vitamin B6 might affect heart disease.
+People who do not get enough B6 in their diet have a higher risk of heart disease.
 And B6 plays a role in lowering levels of homocysteine in the blood.
-High levels of homocysteine appear to be associated with heart disease, but scientists don’t know exactly what the relationship is.
-They also do not know whether lowering levels of homocysteine will reduce risk of heart disease.
+High levels of homocysteine appear to be associated with heart disease.
+But scientists do not know exactly what the relationship is.
+They also do not know whether lowering levels of homocysteine will reduce your risk of heart disease.
 Until more is known, the best action is to get enough B6 through food, and to take supplements if your doctor recommends them.

 Several studies, including one large double-blind, placebo-controlled study, found that a daily dose of 30 mg of B6 may help reduce morning sickness.
 However, other studies have found no benefit.
 If you are pregnant, be sure to ask your doctor before taking any supplements, including vitamin B6.

-One large study found that women who took 500 mg of vitamin B6 daily along with 1,000 mcg of cyanocobalamin (vitamin B12) and 2,500 mcg of folic acid reduced their risk of developing AMD, an eye disease that can cause loss of vision.
+One large study found that women who took 50 mg of vitamin B6 daily, along with 1,000 mcg of cyanocobalamin (vitamin B12) and 2,500 mcg of folic acid, reduced their risk of developing AMD, an eye disease that can cause vision loss.

-Vitamin B 6 helps your body make serotonin, a chemical that influences mood.
+Vitamin B6 helps your body make serotonin, a chemical that influences mood.
 Low levels of serotonin are associated with depression, and some antidepressant medications work by raising levels of serotonin.
-Some researchers think that vitamin B6 might help reduce symptoms of depression, but there isn’t any real evidence yet.
+Some researchers think that vitamin B6 might help reduce symptoms of depression.
 More research is needed.

 Although some studies show that vitamin B6 may help improve PMS symptoms, most of these studies were poorly designed.
-Studies that were well designed found no benefit from B6.
-Until more research is done, talk with your doctor about whether using B6 is right for you.
+Studies that were well designed found no benefit.
+Until more research is done, talk with your doctor about whether taking B6 is right for you.
 Some people who believe B6 is effective for PMS say it may take up to 3 months to see a noticeable change.

-Some early studies suggested that B6 might help reduce inflammation and symptoms of carpal tunnel syndrome.
-However, most of the well-designed studies have found that it is not effective.
+Early studies suggested that B6 might help reduce inflammation and symptoms of carpal tunnel syndrome, however, most well-designed studies have found no such link.

-Low levels of vitamin B6 have been associated with rheumatoid arthritis.
+Low levels of vitamin B6 have been associated with RA.
 Some studies also suggest that people with RA may need more vitamin B6 than healthy people because chronic inflammation may lower B6 levels.
-Eating a healthy, balanced diet and taking a multivitamin is a good idea for anyone who has a chronic illness, such as rheumatoid arthritis.
+Eating a healthy, balanced diet, and taking a multivitamin is a good idea for anyone who has a chronic illness, such as RA.
 Talk to your doctor before taking B6 supplements.

 A few small studies have found that vitamin B6 may improve symptoms of tardive dyskinesia compared to placebo.
-Tardive dyskinesia is a side effect of some antipsychotic drugs that are taken for a long while, and involves involuntary movement of muscles, such as in the tongue, lips, face and jaw, arms, legs, fingers or toes.
+Tardive dyskinesia is a side effect of long-term use of antipsychotic drugs, and involves involuntary movement of muscles, such as in the tongue, lips, face and jaw, arms, legs, fingers, or toes.